PATRICIA MOSS-VREELAND

 BIO

-Patricia Moss-Vreeland is an artist, author, and poet whose five-decade practice explores how memory shapes who we are—individually and collectively.
-Working at the intersection of art, science, history, and language, her work examines the ways memory is formed, fractured, and reimagined, particularly in times of cultural uncertainty.
-For more than twenty years, she has collaborated with neuroscientists, bringing scientific inquiry into dialogue with visual and poetic forms- in 1999, the Baltimore Sun observed that “her work invites us to think differently about memory and the creative process.”
-Early in her career, she exhibited for two decades with the Marian Locks Gallery, Philadelphia.
+Patricia Moss-Vreeland is an artist, author, and poet whose five-decade practice explores how memory shapes individual and collective identity.
+Working at the intersection of art, science, history, and language, her work examines how memory is formed, fractured, and reimagined.
+For more than twenty years, she has collaborated with neuroscientists, integrating scientific inquiry with visual and poetic forms; in 1999, The Baltimore Sun observed that “her work invites us to think differently about memory and the creative process.”
+Early in her career, she exhibited for two decades with Marian Locks Gallery, Philadelphia.

-Moss-Vreeland works across painting, drawing, printmaking, mixed media, artist books, poetry, and video, creating layered visual and textual narratives that occupy the space where art and science meet.
-Her work has been exhibited nationally and internationally, including at the Brooklyn Museum of Art, the Philadelphia Museum of Art, and the Institute of Contemporary Art, and held in major public collections including the Philadelphia Museum of Art, the Art Institute of Chicago, the Norton Museum, and Holocaust Museum Houston.
+Moss-Vreeland works across painting, drawing, printmaking, mixed media, artist books, poetry, and video, creating layered visual and textual narratives.
+Her work has been exhibited nationally and internationally, including at the Brooklyn Museum of Art, the Philadelphia Museum of Art, and the Institute of Contemporary Art, and is held in major public collections such as the Philadelphia Museum of Art, the Art Institute of Chicago, the Norton Museum, and Holocaust Museum Houston.

 © Copyright / 2026, Patricia Moss-Vreeland / All Rights Reserved